abhinav7693ngh/Domes.js/README.md

 ## Installation

-You can install this normally using npm command
+You can install this normally using below npm command.
 ```
 npm install --save domes.js
 ```